SAEagle/UE5---unrealarena3/README.md

 Later I'll need to manually reframe original animations for every bot character to the rigged skeletons.

 Simple goals breakdown of the project:
-- [x] Move all the geometry with material to UE5
+- [x] Move all the geometry with materials to UE5
 - [ ] Recreate all VFX with Niagara(current stage - placeholders or test versions)
-- [ ] Recreate character animations
+- [ ] Recreate character animations - in progress
 - [ ] Local Multiplayer support
 - [ ] Improve Bot logic